ryanwebber/bore/README.md

 Consumes human-writable rule modules written in Lua, and generates corresponding build files for back-end build tools such as Make and Ninja.

-Usage:
-    bore [--options] [<build-scripts>...]

-Arguments:
-    Takes a list of lua scripts that define new rules or return modules containing build targets.
-Scripts are evaluated in-order, so scripts that define new rules should come prior to the scripts that define build targets using those rules.
+Usage: bore [--option] [--generator-options] <generator> [<generator>...]

 Options:
-    -r --root-dir   The root build directory.
-Assumed to be the current working directory.
-If the root build directory does not have a build.lua file in it, the generator will print an error and exit.
+    -h, --help                      Print this message and exit.

+    -c <dir>, --cwd <dir>           The root directory of the project.
+Unless the -b option is provided, this directory should contain a file build.lua (default is the current working directory).

+    -i <file>                       The build file to use for the project (default is build.lua)

+    --no-clean                      Prevent the generation of an automatic clean target

-    -o --build-dir  The out-of-source build directory to use for out of source build rules.
-Defaults to <root-dir>/build.
+    -o <dir>, --build-dir <dir>     The out-of-source build directory to use for out of source build rules (default is the /build relative to the root directory of the project).

+Generator Specific Options:
+    --make-file <file>              The output Makefile (default is Makefile).

+    --ninja-file <file>             The output ninja file (default is ninja.build).

+    --graph-file <file>             The output graph file (default is dependencies.dot).

+Generators:
+    --make                          Generates a Makefile for use with make.
+Will create a single Makefile in the project root.

+    --ninja                         Generates a single ninja.build file for use with the Ninja build tool.

+    --graph                         Generates a DOT graph file to describe the dependency graph.

 ```

 ## TODO
- * Rules should be userdata
- * Module parsing should be done in lua
+ * Clean rules
+ * Directory management
+ * Automagic build regen
+ * Ninja generation
-   * Checks for duplicate module definitions, output file collisions,
+ * Actual file output
-     cyclical dependencies, etc
-   * Module representation should stay as c++ though (using userdata)

-## Getting Started
-_More documentation to come_
+ * CLI behaviour
+ * Install configuration (of this actual project)
+ * Pre-defined rules (c, c++, asm, etc)
+ * Parameter configuration?
+ * Documentation
+ * Examples